saezlab/liana/README.md

 combined with any method.

 ## LIANA Framework

 To this end we built a framework to decouple the methods from their corresponding resources.

+LIANA also goes a step further as it provides a rank aggregate from results of the different methods, options to customize the resource according to own preference,and a robust architecture that takes complexes into account and aims to accelarate further method development and benchmarks.

 ![landingpage](ligrec_pipe.png)